Mental health at work: your rights and responsibilities

 I help people figure out what changes they need to make to help them better manage their mental health at work as part of my Inhale and Breathing Space mentoring.
 If you could do with some help in this, please do get in touch.

-I also have a one-off group mentoring programme in January – Compass – to help you reset your boundaries with work.
+I also have a one-off group mentoring programme – Compass – to help you reset your boundaries with work.
 Through a reflective journal, support notes from me and a group online mentoring session I’ll walk you through how you can re-establish your Service Level Agreement with your work, whether you work for yourself or the man/woman.

 What does the Equality Act mean for employers, when it comes to mental health?